Pointwise Weyl law for graphs from quantized interval maps: Set-up and main results

 The matrix $P_n$ looks at where $S$ sends an atom $E_x$, and assigns a uniform probability $\frac{1}{|S'(z)|}$ to each atom $E_y$ that $S$ can reach from $E_x$.
 To generate the family of corresponding unitary matrices $U_n$ as done in \cite{pzk,qgraphs}, it is required that the $P_n$ be \emph{unistochastic}, so that there are unitary matrices $U_n$ with the entrywise relation $|(U_n)_{xy}|^2=(P_n)_{xy}$.
 In general, characterizing which bistochastic matrices are unistochastic is difficult; however see \cite{pzk, unistochastic, qgraphs} for some conditions and examples.
 Note that the relation $|(U_n)_{xy}|^2=(P_n)_{xy}$ does not uniquely define $U_n$ if it exists, as one can always add additional phases without changing unitarity or the entrywise relation.
 For example, given any $\Phi\in[0,2\pi)^n$ and defining the diagonal matrix $e^{i\Phi}:=\operatorname{diag}(e^{i\Phi_1},\ldots,e^{i\Phi_n})$, then $e^{i\Phi}U_n$ is also unitary and satisfies the same entrywise norm-squared relation.

-Finally, let $L_0$ be the least common multiple of the slopes in $S$, and let $\tilde{K}(n)$ be the largest power of $L_0$ that divides $n/M_0$, so $n=M_0L_0^{\tilde{K}(n)}r$ and $r$ does not contain any factors of $L_0$.
-The purpose of $\tilde{K}(n)$ will be to keep track of how many powers of $S$ we can take, while still ensuring $S^\ell$ behaves nicely with the partition into $n$ atoms.
+Finally, let $L_0$ be the least common multiple of the slopes in $S$, and let ${\K}(n)$ be the largest power of $L_0$ that divides $n/M_0$, so $n=M_0L_0^{{\K}(n)}r$ and $r$ does not contain any factors of $L_0$.
+The technical purpose of ${\K}(n)$ will be to keep track of how many powers $\ell$ of $S$ we can take, while still ensuring $S^\ell$ behaves nicely with the partition into $n$ atoms.
+This $K(n)$ can also be thought of as an Ehrenfest time, cf. Remark~\ref{rmk:mainthm}(iii).